-Nutty and pleasant in taste, poppy seeds are nutritious oil seeds used as condiment in cooking .
+Nutty and pleasant in taste, poppy seeds are nutritious oilseeds used as a condiment in cooking .

 Poppy, in general, is used either, in the form of whole seeds, ground or as thick or thin paste in recipes.
-Poppy applied over toasts, breads, seafood before they are deep-fried.
-In India and Pakistan, gently fried seeds are ground to a make thin paste, which is then added as thickening in dips, curries and in sweet dishes.
-In South India, poppy seed milk is used to prepare sweet recipe popular as kuskus payasam with added milk, coconut milk, cardamom, raisins, and sugar.
-In Central Europe, especially in Austria and Hungary, the seeds are used in s a popular sweet pastry dish like Strudel and Germknodel.
-The seeds are widely used in confectionery like stuffing, rolls, bagels, sweet breads, biscuits, and cakes.
+Poppy applied to toasts, bread, seafood before they are deep-fried.
+In India and Pakistan, gently fried seeds are ground to a make a thin paste, which is then added as a thickening in dips, curries, and sweet dishes.
+In South India, poppy seed milk is used to prepare a delicious recipe famous as couscous payasam with added milk, coconut milk, cardamom, raisins, and sugar.
+In Central Europe, especially in Austria and Hungary, the seeds are used in s a favorite sweet pastry dish like Strudel and Germknodel.
+The seeds are widely used in confectionery like stuffing, rolls, bagels, fresh bread, biscuits, and cakes.

-- Mineral source – Poppy seeds act as source for a variety of minerals like iodine, manganese, magnesium, zinc and copper.
+- Mineral source – Poppy seeds act as a source for a variety of minerals like iodine, manganese, magnesium, zinc, and copper.

-- Other important ingredients – Poppy seeds also offer a number of ingredients, which include thiamine, riboflavin, lecithin, oxalic acid, pentosans and amorphous alkaloid.
+- Other essential ingredients – Poppy seeds also offer many elements, which include thiamine, riboflavin, lecithin, oxalic acid, pentosans and amorphous alkaloid.

-- Enzymes – Poppy seeds also help in enhancing the enzymes like diastase, emulsin, lipase and nuclease in the human body.
+- Enzymes – Poppy seeds also help in enhancing the enzymes like diastase, emulsion, lipase, and nuclease in the human body.

-- Carbohydrates – Poppy seeds may also be considered as good sources of carbohydrates and thus, these are helpful in enhancing the level of energy supplied to human body for routine functions.
+- Carbohydrates – Poppy seeds may also be considered as good sources of carbs, and thus, these are helpful in enhancing the level of energy supplied to a human body for routine functions.

-- Digestion – Poppy seeds are also considered as useful remedies for facilitating effective process of digestion in human body.
+- Digestion – Poppy seeds are also considered as useful remedies for facilitating an efficient process of metabolism in the human body.